ivannz/cplxmodule/cplxmodule/nn/relevance/README.md

 The basic pipeline for applying Bayesian sparsification methods is to train a non-Bayesian model and then promote the select layers to their Bayesian variants.
 A non pytorch-friendly way is to perform surgery on the existing model, replacing layers (in `._modules` ordered dict) and copying weight.
 A more transparent and orthodox method is to pass a type substitution dict to `__init__` and propagate it to submodules.

-Below is a real-valued classifier.
-Complex-valued is similar, but requires input of type `cplx.Cplx`.
+Below is a real-valued classifier (Complex-valued is similar, but requires input of type `cplx.Cplx`):

 ```python
 from torch.nn import Module, Sequential, Flatten, ReLU